Amiro17/Fortnite-double-movement/README.md

 https://github.com/shauleiz/vXboxInterface/releases

-second you have to open cmd and type: pip install keyboard and pip install PYXInput
+second you have to open cmd and type:
+1. pip install keyboard
+2. pip install PYXInput

-Than run the script and you are ready to go.
+Than run the python script and you are ready to go.